c19witness/uk-covid19-inquiry/2023-10-19_module-2/1_Professor_Catherine_Noakes.rst

 **Counsel Inquiry**: Okay.
 In terms of understanding the transmission of Covid-19, what was the initial understanding at the outset of the pandemic in relation to the nature of the transmission?

 **Professor Catherine Noakes**: So I think as a new disease it's quite hard to -- it was quite hard to have any good evidence.
 We were very much reliant on very early information coming out and papers that were starting to come out from -- initially from China and then from other countries as that data grew.
-It was fairly clear from early stages that there was -- it was transmitted through a respiratory route, but an awful lot of the focus to start with was on :outline:`droplets` and washing your hands and surfaces, the fomites, rather than :outline:`aerosols`.
+It was fairly clear from early stages that there was -- it was transmitted through a respiratory route, but an awful lot of the focus to start with was on :outline:`droplets` and :outline:`washing your hands` and :outline:`surfaces`, the :outline:`fomites`, rather than :outline:`aerosols`.

 **Counsel Inquiry**: Thank you.